dhdemaree/Ani_feces_roof/README.md

-# Ani_feces_roof Main
+Ani_feces_roof Main

-Repository for systematic review of animal fecal pathogens that have the potential to affect quality of roof harvested rain water.
-Work conducted under ORISE and US EPA.
+Repository for the Journal article: systematic review of animal fecal pathogens that have the potential to affect quality of roof harvested rain water.
+Work conducted by David Demaree
+Affiliation ORISE and US EPA
+3/11/2026

 The Main Branch is where all the files that were directly held to creat the journal article.
 RawData Branch unprocessed data.